Resources

 As the patent process can take years, one way to capitalize on your patent investment immediately is to notify the public that you have applied for a patent.

-Should I Use a Non-Disclosure Agreement or File a Provisional Patent Application to Protect My Invention from Others?
+Should I Use a Non-Disclosure Agreement or File a Provisional Patent Application?

-It's a dilemma familiar to many inventors: you want to keep your invention secret to make sure you can benefit from it, but you're eager to share the results of your hard work and creativity.
+It's a dilemma familiar to many inventors: you want to keep your invention secret, but you're eager to share the results of your hard work.

 Licensing Your Patent: Steps and Strategies